Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 Strategy 2: Depart Oct 30-Nov 2, return after Nov 12.
 Threads the post-Diwali window when domestic demand collapses; fares drop 20-28% versus Diwali week itself.

 Strategy 3: Use Bangalore or Hyderabad origins.
-South Indian cities show 12-18% smaller Diwali surges than North Indian origins because Diwali leisure demand is more concentrated in Delhi NCR and Mumbai.
+South Indian cities tend to show smaller Diwali surges than North Indian origins because Diwali leisure demand is more concentrated in Delhi NCR and Mumbai.

 What weather should I expect across October destinations?